kernelkit/infix/doc/networking.md

 ## Data Plane

-The blocks you ctose, and how you connect them, defines your data plane.
+The blocks you choose, and how you connect them, defines your data plane.
 Here we see an example of how to bridge a virtual port with a physical LAN.